 See the recipe card for complete instructions and ingredient amounts.

-- Combine the salmon, rice, cottage cheese, onion, green pepper, soy sauce, black pepper, and eggs in a large mixing bowl.
+Step 2: Combine the salmon, rice, cottage cheese, onion, green pepper, soy sauce, black pepper, and eggs in a large mixing bowl.
 Fold together until well combined.

-- Bake at 350 degrees for 45 minutes or until set and golden brown on top.
+Step 3: Transfer the mixture into a greased baking dish.
+Top with crushed crackers and Parmesan cheese.
+Drizzle with olive oil or melted butter.
+Bake at 350℉ for 45 minutes until golden brown on top.
 Let rest while you make the sauce.

-- Add 3 more tablespoons of butter to the skillet.
-When melted, whisk in the flour, and cook for 1 minute.
-Slowly add the milk and whisk until smooth.
+Step 6: Slowly add the milk and whisk until smooth.
 Cook for 2-3 minutes to allow the sauce to thicken.

-- Season with salt and pepper and stir in the mushrooms, peas, and pimientos (optional).
+Step 7: Season with salt and pepper and stir in the mushrooms, peas, and pimientos (optional).
 Cook for one minute until warmed through.

-Serving suggestions
+Serving Suggestions

 Recipe FAQs

-For individual servings, salmon loaf reheats very well in the microwave.
-For larger servings, cover the casserole dish with aluminum foil and heat in a 350-degree oven until warmed through.
+Store the salmon casserole and the cream sauce separately in the refrigerator for 3-4 days.
+For individual servings, it reheats very well in the microwave.
+For larger servings, cover the casserole dish with aluminum foil and heat in a 350℉ oven until warm.
 Reheat the sauce in a saucepan over low heat.
 Stir in a splash of milk if necessary.

-More Salmon Loaf pairings
+More Salmon Loaf Pairings

 📖 Recipe Card